edstott/ES-CW1/lab-part-1.md

 > You can add mutliple networks to `wpa_supplicant.conf` and the Rapsberry Pi will connect to whichever is strongest.
 Networks added using `raspi-config` will also appear in the configuration file.

 ### 5. Set up a Python development flow

-> **Note**
->
+Follow the instructions according to the model of Raspberry Pi in your kit.
+Other tools for remote Python development are available and there is no requirement to follow the instructions here.

+#### a.
+Original Raspberry Pi Zero

-> Visual Studio Code [does not support Raspberry Pi Zero with its remote development extension](https://github.com/microsoft/vscode-remote-release/issues/669#issuecomment-640986010).
+Visual Studio Code [does not support Raspberry Pi Zero with its remote development extension](https://github.com/microsoft/vscode-remote-release/issues/669#issuecomment-640986010).
 That means, among other things, that the debugger is not available.
 An alternative development flow is described here using a third-party extension, but other tools for remote Python development are available and you may wish to experiment to find a method that works well for you.

-1. Install Visual Studio Code on your laptop if you don't have it.
+1. Install Microsoft Visual Studio Code on your laptop if you don't have it.
 Add the extensions for [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) and [SSH FS](https://marketplace.visualstudio.com/items?itemName=Kelvin.vscode-sshfs)
 2. Open a SSH terminal to the Raspberry Pi
    1. Type or select 'SSH FS: Open remote SSH terminal' in the Visual Studio Code Command Palette (F1)
    2. You should be able to connect to the Raspberry Pi using mDNS.
 Recall the hostname that you specified in Raspberry Pi Imager, including the `.local` suffix that was hardcoded in the interface.
 The default was `raspberrypi.local`.
-   4. Type `pi@raspberrypi.local:22/home/pi` into the , changing the Raspberry Pi hostname as appropriate.
+   4. Type `pi@raspberrypi.local:22/home/pi`, changing the Raspberry Pi hostname as appropriate.
 The terminal will open at the bottom of the window.
 ![Visual Studio Code with SSH terminal to Raspberry Pi](sshfs-terminal.png)
    3. If the mDNS connection fails, use the serial terminal to find your Pi's IP address with `raspberrypi:~$ hostname -I`.
 Use this to open your SSH connection instead of the hostname. mDNS doesn't seem to work on the College WiFi.

-   >**Note**
-   >
-   >You should be able to connect to the Raspberry Pi from any computer on the same local network, depending on the structure of the network.
-In general, you won’t be able to reach it via the internet.
-   >
-   >The IP address is likely to change if you restart or reconnect the Raspberry Pi.
-You may be able to use a static IP if you have control over your DHCP server, but you can’t on the College network.

 2. Add the Raspberry Pi file system to your Workspace in Visual Studio Code
    1. Open the Command Palette and type/select 'SSH FS: Add as a Workspace folder'